ChasinSpin/astrid/docs/Platesolver.md

 ## Correct Astrometry Indexes

-##### Note: Downloading index files will eventually be handled from the User Interface.
-Currently, these must be downloaded manually.
+##### Note: Astrometry index files are now automatically downloaded if needed, this section is for reference if you wish to use alternative index files.

 Astrometry needs star catalogs to solve for patterns of stars in your images.
 These catalogs are called Index Files, and they need to be selected based on the focal length of your configuration to achieve a plate solve.